Table of contents

 • Field value: profit

-As an example, we use a profit of 10 per product, the currency in which this is stated depends on how you have set this in Google Tag Manager.
+As an example we will use a profit of 10 per product, in which currency this is in depends on how you have set this up in Google Tag Manager.
 Then do this for all products.
 Then click Save to save the collection.

 setup-collection-firestore-profit-tracking-google-cloud

-Then you get an overview where you can see the collection, the items’ item IDs and the profit per product.
+Then you get a summary where you can see the collection, the item IDs of the products and the profit per product.

 set-up-profit-tracking-in-firestore-google-cloud-products-collection-id-and-profit